Ecconia/Ecconia-LogicWorld-Mods/HarmonyForLogicWorld/Readme.md

 ### Description:

-This mod allows to hijack `Logic World Server` using `Harmony`, it is a library mod, which other mods can use.
+This mod allows to hijack `Logic World` client and server using `Harmony`, it is a library mod, which other mods can use.

-It is made for the server and only runs there.
+If the mod `lwharmony` is installed, this mod will do nothing (it is nevertheless required as dependency).\
+^The behavior might change in future, when updating to a newer Harmony version.

+You should replace `lwharmony` with this mod, if possible.
+Since this mod loads on client and server.

 ### What does it do?